 I thought I’d capture my big teaching discoveries year by year.
 In some cases, the learning will be expanded in a later post; I’ll link to any expansions later.

 My first school was extremely progressive.
 We had weekly staff meetings; signature petitions for various Democratic causes were commonly passed around.
 We had a moment of silence when Edward Kennedy died.
-The school dedicated an entire day to propaganda about school funding.
 The principal met with me and mentioned that I didn’t seem, er, enthusiastic about matters that were important to the school which was unfair because I worked very hard to keep my opinions off my face and my mouth shut.
 That meeting was one of the few times any administrator acknowledged my existence.
 Weird, uncomfortable year; without question, I was let go because I wasn’t deemed sufficiently left of center.

 I teach an AP US History Survey course every year and have excellent content knowledge in US and European history.
 But I’d never had to think through units on countries or eras, and my ed school work was all in math.
 All the discoveries I discuss were my own, although for all I know they’re basic equipment and I was just never told.

 - When studying a country, start with the physical and give the kids a map activity.
 Coloring in the Khyber Pass does much to help cement India’s vulnerability to invasion, and the Philippines’ placement in Southeast Asia does much to explain the term “strategically located” which, in turn, does much to explain the history of the Philippines.
 Be generous with the colored pencils and clever with the location activities.